SL-RU/light/README.md

     light -e -U 5

+Increase backlight brightness by 2 percent in exponential mode and specify exponential base K, it must be more then 1.0 and less then 20.0

+    light -e2.8 -U 2

 Set the minimum cap to 2 in raw value on the sysfs/backlight/acpi_video0 device:

     light -Nrs "sysfs/backlight/acpi_video0" 2